Yamaha SuperJet: SuperJet 2008-2020 (SJ700BG-BV)[Generation 2-Upgraded Hull]

-The current SuperJet (produced by Yamaha Motor and hand-built in Japan) has been visually the same since 1996.
+The last two-stroke powered SuperJet (produced by Yamaha Motor and hand-built in Japan) has been visually the same since 1996.
 The 2008 model was the first year of a new bottom deck, changed for the first time in the history of the SuperJet.

 This watercraft no longer meets California or New York two-stroke emissions standards as a new vessel (however, previously titled vessels can still be registered in CA).

-Purchasing a SuperJet new from a dealer will usually require a license from IJSBA as they are classified as a "competition use only" watercraft, partly due to stringent EPA regulations for two-stroke engines.
+Purchasing a SuperJet new from a dealer starting in 2011 will usually require a license from IJSBA as they are classified as a "competition use only" watercraft, partly due to stringent EPA regulations for two-stroke engines.
 An annual membership from IJSBA is $65 for the first year as of May 2018, with renewal at $60 per year, if desired.
 These memberships can be purchased from the dealer in most cases.
+2011 model year Superjet's also began to come with "Closed course competition use only" stickers on both the hood and exhaust.

 Body Updates

 The new 2008 has the same Roundnose top deck that was introduced in 1996, with a new bottom deck (or hull) incorporating the first changes since 1990 when the SuperJet was released.

 The new bottom hull has incorporated side sponsons (similar to adding "Blowsion tubbies") onto the hull.
 The rear of the hull is also slightly narrower and has deeper strakes for improved tracking.

 The handle pole on the 2008 SuperJet is 50 mm shorter than previous generation Roundnose SuperJets, which moves the rider forward slightly in the tray.